100-LongBench: Are de facto Long-Context Benchmarks Literally Evaluating Long-Context Ability?: Abstract

 \section{Abstract}

 Long-context capability is considered one of the most important abilities of LLMs, as a truly long context-capable LLM shall enable its users to effortlessly process many originally exhausting tasks — e.g., digesting a long-form document to find answers v.s., directly asking an LLM about it.
-However, existing real-task-based long-context evaluation benchmarks have two major shortcomings: Firstly, benchmarks like LongBench often do not provide proper metrics to separate long-context performance from the model's baseline ability, so when conducting a cross-model comparison, such conflation makes the user unable to understand how exactly one model or method excels at the long-context task in relation to its baseline ability.
-Secondly, such benchmarks are often formed in a way where each data sample has a fixed sequence length, which not only makes them solely suitable to models with a certain range of context windows, but also lacks a proxy to know at what length the model/method-of-interests would fail.\quad To address these issues, we introduce a length-controllable long-context benchmark and a novel metric that disentangles baseline knowledge from long-context capabilities.
-Experiments demonstrate the superiority of our approach in effectively evaluating LLMs.
-The code is available at \url{https://github.com/uservan/100-LongBench.git}.
+However, existing real-task-based long-context evaluation benchmarks have a few major shortcomings.
+For instance, some Needle-in-a-Haystack-like benchmarks are too synthetic, and therefore do not represent the real world usage of LLMs.
+While some real-task-based benchmarks like LongBench avoid this problem, such benchmarks are often formed in a way where each data sample has a fixed sequence length, which not only makes them solely suitable for models with a certain range of context windows, but also lacks a proxy to know at what length the model/method-of-interest would fail.
+Last, most benchmarks tend to not provide proper metrics to separate long-context performance from the model's baseline ability, so when conducting a cross-model/recipe comparison, such conflation makes the user unable to understand how exactly one model or recipe excels at the long-context task in relation to its baseline ability. \quad To address these issues, we introduce a length-controllable, real-life reflective benchmark with a novel metric that disentangles baseline knowledge from long-context capabilities.
+Experiments demonstrate the superiority of our datasets in effectively evaluating LLMs.
+All assets are available at \url{https://github.com/uservan/100-LongBench.git}.